Blog/What is a Prior Information Notice?

 Published by PSIP·March 2026·6 min read·Last updated: March 2026

 Quick answer: A Prior Information Notice (PIN) — now called a pipeline notice under the Procurement Act 2023 — is an advance notice published by a public sector buyer announcing a planned procurement.
-Under the Procurement Act 2023, buyers must publish pipeline notices at least 12 months before any procurement above £2 million.
+Under the Procurement Act 2023, contracting authorities with expected annual relevant spend above £100 million must publish pipeline notices covering planned contracts above £2 million within the coming 18-month reporting period.
 This gives suppliers early visibility to engage buyers, understand requirements, and prepare bids before competitors even know the opportunity exists.

 PIN vs pipeline notice — what changed